sonic-net/SONiC/doc/sfp-cmis/cmis-init.md

     def get_eeprom_path(self):
         # platform-specific per-port I2C bus
-        i2c_bus = 32 + self.index
+        bus_id = 32 + self.index
-        return "/sys/bus/i2c/devices/{}-0050/eeprom".format(i2c_bus)
+        return "/sys/bus/i2c/devices/{}-0050/eeprom".format(bus_id)
 ```

 The scope of this feature is as follow:

-- **CMIS application initialization for dynamic port breakout operations.**
+- **CMIS software initialization for the default application.**
-  - All the lanes of the CMIS module will be reconfigured to use
+  - All the lanes of the CMIS module will be reconfigured to use the default application.
-exactly the same application.
-Mixed application mode is outside the scope of this document.
   - Only staged control set 0 will be supported
   - No speed negotiation.
   - No custom signal integrity settings
   - Implement the procedures defined in Appendix D.1.3 and D.2.2 of [CMIS 5](http://www.qsfp-dd.com/wp-content/uploads/2021/05/CMIS5p0.pdf)
-- **sonic-platform-common**
-  - Enhance the **sonic-xcvr** to support CMIS application advertising and initialization
+- **sonic-platform-common**: Update **sonic-xcvr** for CMIS application advertising and initialization
-- **sonic-platform-daemons**
-  - Enhance the **sonic-xcvrd** to support paralleled CMIS application initialization
+- **sonic-platform-daemons**: Update **sonic-xcvrd** for state-based CMIS application initialization
-- **sonic-utilities**
+to support multiple CMIS transceivers in one single thread
-  - Enhance the **sfputil** and **sfpshow** to show CMIS application advertisement
+- **sonic-utilities**: Update the **sfputil** and **sfpshow** for CMIS application advertisement

 ## Functional Requirements

 1. Ability to parse the advertised applications from the transceivers
 2. Ability to post the advertised applications to the STATE_DB
-3. Ability to support parallel processing of the application initialization
+3. Ability to support multiple CMIS transceivers in one single thread.
 4. Ability to detect the errors of the application initialization on the transceivers

 **Note:**
 The duration of the CMIS application initialization greatly differs from transceivers
-to transceivers, while some take 3 seconds for activating the 4x100G mode, some require 15 seconds.
+to transceivers, while some take 3 seconds for activating the 4x100G mode, some take 15 seconds.
-Hence it's mandatory to support parallel processing.

 ## Warm Boot Requirements